rsanto27/scaffold-java-docker-spring/README.md

 3. Download the Eclipse IDE.
 4. Inside Eclipse, install from Eclipse Market place the **Spring Tools 4** by VMware.
 5. Clone the project from repository.
-6. Import the project like a spring project.
+6. Import the project like a maven.
 7. Run the class `SeedJavaSpringbootApplication` like a **spring boot app**.
 8. the server will respond at localhost:8080.
 If you already have the 8080 door used. you must change it on `Application.properties` by the property `server.port`